valdisiljuconoks/optimizely-advanced-contentarea/README.md

                                       .Use<DisplayModeDdsFallbackProvider>());
 ```

 Registered display options will be stored in Dynamic Data Store under `EPiBootstrapArea.DisplayModeFallback` store type.
-Currently there is no built-in support for editing DisplayOptions on fly from EPiServer UI.
+Currently there is no built-in support for editing DisplayOptions on fly from Optimizely UI.
 For this reason you can choose for instance [Geta.DDSAdmin](https://github.com/Geta/DdsAdmin) plugin.

 ### Customize Generated Css Classes